-- 1 Time Limit Full Permission - The development hereby permitted shall not commence until samples of the materials to be used in the construction of the external surfaces noted below have been submitted to, and approved in writing by, the local planning authority: - (a) the extension/building(s) - (d) the new shopfront - The development shall be completed in accordance with the approved details and shall thereafter be retained. - REASON: To safeguard the appearance of the locality. - The extractor duct on the rear elevation shall be painted black in accordance with the proposed plans. - REASON: To safeguard the appearance of the locality.
+- 1 Time Limit Full Permission - 2 The development hereby permitted shall not commence until samples of the materials to be used in the construction of the external surfaces noted below have been submitted to, and approved in writing by, the local planning authority:

+(d) the new shopfront

+The development shall be completed in accordance with the approved details and shall thereafter be retained.

+3 The extractor duct on the rear elevation shall be painted black in accordance with the proposed plans.

-- Standard Informative 23 Considerate Contractor Code of Practice - 2 INFORMATIVE: - SUMMARY OF REASONS FOR GRANT OF PLANNING PERMISSION:
+- 1 Standard Informative 23 Considerate Contractor Code of Practice - 2 INFORMATIVE: